Military Vehicle Registration & SCRA Protections by State

 Common duty-station states and exemptions

-Virginia is the highest-stakes filing.
-The state's PPT averages $4.13/$100 of assessed value, which on a 2024 Toyota Tacoma valued at $32,000 produces a $1,321 annual bill.
+Virginia is the highest-stakes filing of the bunch.
+Fairfax County's PPT rate runs $4.57/$100 of assessed value, so a 2024 Toyota Tacoma assessed at $32,000 carries roughly a $1,462 bill before relief.
+Counties assess at NADA clean trade-in value, not sticker price, and Virginia's Personal Property Tax Relief Act knocks down the rate on the first $20,000 of value for personal-use vehicles, so the figure on a tax bill often lands lower than the headline rate suggests.
 SCRA wipes the entire amount for a Texas or Florida resident on orders to Norfolk, Quantico, or Fort Belvoir.
 Missing the affidavit means paying it in full, and Virginia counties do not retroactively refund more than three prior years.

 The procedure at a duty-station DMV